 Andy Stahr, Landscape Architect and Ecologist

-Hear a unique perspective on the successful implementation of natural areas into home landscapes.
-Stahr will introduce a wildlife value rating tool that can be used to evaluate a landscape’s current wildlife value as well as a plan for increasing its value through adaptive gardening.
+Hear a unique perspective on successfully integrating natural areas into home landscapes.
+Stahr will introduce a wildlife value rating tool that one can use to evaluate a landscape’s current wildlife value as well as a plan for increasing its value through adaptive gardening.

 Favorite Native Plants: Trees, Shrubs, Flowers and Grasses